 How to use the readability analysis in Yoast SEO

-If you’re a user of Yoast SEO for WordPress or Shopify, then you’re probably familiar with the traffic lights in our plugin.
-Three parts of Yoast SEO use this system: the content analysis, the readability analysis, and the inclusive language analysis.
-The first checks whether your post or product pages are SEO-proof, while the latter checks if they’re readable for a general audience.
-The third checks if your content has language that might exclude people.
+If you’re a user of Yoast SEO for WordPress or Shopify, then you’re familiar with the traffic lights in our plugin.
+Three parts of Yoast SEO use this system: our content analysis, readability analysis, and inclusive language analysis.
+The first checks whether your post or product pages are SEO-proof, while the readability one checks if they’re readable for a general audience.
+The third one checks if your content has language that might exclude people.
 Of course, these are interconnected, as readable content is crucial if you want your site to do well in the search results.
 Here, we’ll show you how to use the readability analysis.

 Yoast SEO for Shopify